Wills, Trusts & Probate

 Frequently Asked Questions About Will Challenges in West Athens

-What grounds are valid for challenging a will in West Athens?
+What are common legal grounds to challenge a will in West Athens?

 What happens if a will is declared invalid?

-Can a will be changed after the testator’s death?
+Can a will be changed after the testator dies?

-Are there alternatives to litigation for will disputes?
+Are there alternatives to court litigation for will disputes?